AdobeDocs/app-builder/src/pages/resources/cron-jobs/index.md

   - API Documentation
   - Developer Tooling
 title: Scheduling Cron Jobs
-description: Creating cron jobs in a App Builder app using OpenWhisk Alarms Package.
+description: Creating cron jobs in an App Builder app using OpenWhisk Alarms Package.
 contributors:
   - https://github.com/duynguyen
 ---

 # Scheduling Cron Jobs with Alarms

-This codelab will guide you through creating cron jobs in a App Builder application using OpenWhisk Alarms Package.
+This codelab will guide you through creating cron jobs in an App Builder application using OpenWhisk Alarms Package.

 App Builder simplifies the process of building Cloud Native Applications that leverage Adobe I/O Runtime, which is based on OpenWhisk and uses its architecture to provide function-as-a-service (FaaS).